 Once the deal breakers have been discussed and accepted, the next step is to determine the boundaries placed on the relationship.
 These boundaries need to be specific, agreed upon by both partners, and applied to each partner equally.
 An example might be how long each partner is allowed out at night without the other partner.
 Clear boundaries make it easy to determine when a partner is crossing a line, such as one partner spending the whole night out while the other was home in bed when the boundary agreed upon was home by 3am.

-What might be included in a relationship agreement?
 Topics that typically come up in relationship agreements include finances, living arrangements, relationship status, monogamy, safe sex, how to deal with conflict, individual friendships or going out individually.
 Setting aside some time, particularly in a new relationship, to work out a relationship agreement can be an effective way to protect your relationship from typical pitfalls.